FAQs for new students

 How do I check for outstanding requirements?

-You can check your financial aid requirements in Academica.
+You can check your financial aid requirements in the Financial Aid Portal in Academica.
 Complete any outstanding requirements as soon as possible.

 What is the best way to turn in documents?

 There are multiple ways to submit documents to us remotely.
-Check your financial aid requirements in Academica.
+Check your financial aid requirements in the Financial Aid Portal in Academica.
 Many of our forms are electronic, and can be submitted to us directly.
 Documents without social security numbers or other personally identifiable information can also be emailed to us at email@example.com.
-If your forms are not electronic you can use this link to submit your documents.
-Documents submitted via these links will be reviewed and identified before your requirements are updated in Academica.

 How do I complete Entrance Loan Counseling?